Baron Global Opportunity Fund: Latest Insights and Commentary

 Review & Outlook

-As of 09/30/2025
+As of 12/31/2025

 Top Contributors/Detractors to Performance

-As of 09/30/2025
+As of 12/31/2025

 CONTRIBUTORS

-• Space Exploration Technologies Corp.
+Space Exploration Technologies Corp.
 (SpaceX) is a high-profile private company founded by Elon Musk.
-The company’s primary focus is on developing and launching advanced rockets, satellites, and spacecrafts, with the ambitious long-term goal of making life multi-planetary.
+The company's primary focus is on developing and launching advanced rockets, satellites, and spacecrafts, with the ambitious long-term goal of making life multi-planetary.
 SpaceX is generating significant value with the rapid expansion of its Starlink broadband service.
 The company is successfully deploying a vast constellation of Starlink satellites in Earth's orbit, reporting substantial growth in active users, and regularly deploying new and more efficient hardware technology.
 Furthermore, SpaceX has established itself as a leading launch provider by offering highly reliable and cost-effective launches, leveraging the company's reusable launch technology.
 SpaceX capabilities extend to strategic services such as human spaceflight missions.
 Moreover, SpaceX is making tremendous progress on its newest rocket, Starship, which is the largest, most powerful rocket ever flown.
 This next-generation vehicle represents a significant leap forward in reusability and space exploration capabilities.
-We value SpaceX using prices of recent stock transactions.
+We value SpaceX using prices of recent financing transactions.

 DETRACTORS